Awadje/100-days-of-code-2/log.md

 **Thoughts:** Really nice to have finalized the tagging system.
 For the styling I think I'll go with styled components.
 Just feels more natural in React. :metal:

 **Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)

+### Day 4: August 14, 2019

+**Today's Progress**: Worked on styling of the tags in the blog post template.
+Chose styled components to do the job

+**Thoughts:** Happy with the styling, thinking now I should have the complete tags list on the index page as well.
+Nice job for tomorrow! :metal:

+**Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)